sikell/wordpress_plugin_simple_tools/README.md

 # Wordpress plugin with some simple tools

-This is a simple plugin, which some useful tools and gadgets for developing a wordpress installation.
+This is a simple plugin, with some useful tools and gadgets for developing a wordpress site.

 The plugin is only for personal usage and as template for own development.
 You should review the code before using it.